TDOGIES/TDOGIES.github.io/README.md

 # zombie 8values.github.io
-a spin apocalypitc on the 8values test
+an apocalypitc spin on the 8values test